A classic Eastern European soup, this vegetarian borscht is a quick and filling meal for a cold winter's night.

 Description

-A classic Eastern European soup, this vegetarian borscht is a quick and filling meal for a cold winter's night.
+A satisfying Eastern European soup with beets, potatoes, carrots, and cabbage.
+This vegetarian borscht is quick and filling for a cold winter's night.

 Ingredients